EricNRodriguez/recoil/src/atom/README.md

 `atom` is a performant reactive DAG, derived at runtime.
 Unlike traditional reactive libraries (cough rxjs), this should be enjoyable to use.

 The reactive system can be summarised by 3 core primitives:
-1. Leaf nodes
+1. mutable nodes
    - a reactive variable
    - contains a getter and a setter.
-2. Non leaf nodes
+2. derived nodes
     - a reactive variable that is `derived` from other reactive variables.
 Conceptually it is a computation, with all state coming from other reactive nodes.
     - forms a node in the DAG (due to caching)
     - dependencies are automatically detected at runtime (optimal)